khallock/gist_demo/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
 Include any error messages.

-**To Reproduce**
-Provide a sample NCL script and any necessary data files.
-If applicable, provide any relevant graphical output that may help demonstrate the problem.
+**Provide the following:**
+ - a concise NCL script demonstrating the issue (remove unnecessary code)
+ - any necessary data files
+ - any relevant graphical output

 **Computing environment**
  - OS: [Linux, Mac, or Windows]